 Your child’s nap may be short because they haven’t build up enough sleep pressure to want to sleep for more than one cycle.
 Make sure you’re not trying to get a nap too early or too late.

 3. Independent Sleep

 Learn more about Sleep Training by reading Which Method Should I Use to Sleep Train My Child?

 4. You may be trying to get your child to sleep TOO much!

 If you’re not sure how many hours your child should be sleeping in 24 hours, I’d be happy to let you know.
-Just email me at email@example.com or send me a DM on Instagram.
+Just email me at firstname.lastname@example.org or send me a DM on Instagram.
 Keep in mind that young babies are more likely to have many short naps.
-If your child is over 3 months, you have checked all 4 of these things above and you STILL can’t get your child to take long naps, I’d recommend hopping on the phone with me for a Free Sleep Evaluation Call which you can schedule here!
+If your child is over 3 months, you have checked all 4 of these things above and you STILL can’t get your child to take long naps, I’d recommend taking our quiz: Should I Hire a Sleep Consultant? or hopping on the phone with us for a Free Sleep Evaluation Call which you can schedule here!